 Enable New Insights into the Works of Shakespeare

-Shakespearean Criticism through Literature Criticism Online provides students, educators, theatergoers, and other interested readers with valuable insights into Shakespeare’s drama and poetry.
+Shakespearean Criticism through Gale Literature Criticism provides students, educators, theatergoers, and other interested readers with valuable insights into Shakespeare’s drama and poetry.
 Clear, accessible introductory essays followed by carefully selected critical responses allow end users to engage with a variety of scholarly views and critical conversations about Shakespeare’s works as literature and in performance.

 Students and teachers at all levels of study will benefit from this series, whether they seek information for class discussion and writing assignments, new perspectives on the works or the most noteworthy analyses of Shakespeare’s legacy.